JoshBergman/Portfolio-v2/README.md

 ## Usage:

 Feel free to use this to create your own portfolio.
-_Obviously don't claim my work as yours but it's free to use._
+_Obviously don't claim any of my work as yours but it's free to use._